Neuroendocrine Breast Carcinoma

 Neuroendocrine breast cancer is a name frequently given to a generic ductal carcinoma (NOS or ‘not otherwise specified’) with a predominant neuroendocrine differentiation.
 In order to be diagnosed as neuroendocrine carcinoma, at least 50% of tumor cells must test positive for neuroendocrine markers.
 Other common and historical names for this type of breast cancer include spindle cell endocrine breast carcinoma, carcinoid endocrine breast carcinoma, breast carcinoma with endocrine differentiation, and argyrophilic carcinoma of the breast.

-I just want to let you know that I have decided to create a newer version of this page with more up-to-date information on Neuroendocrine Breast Cancer, because this page is getting just a little bit out-dated, but not much.
-I would still consider using it as well.
+I just want to let you know that I have decided to create a newer version of this page with more up-to-date information on rare breast cancer types, including Neuroendocrine Breast Cancer.

 What does neuroendocrine mean?